yangby-cryptape/yangby-cryptape.github.io/pages/about.md

 I once had two kids, but my ex-wife took them away, since I can't afford alimony.

 Now, I'm living with my parents.
-So I hope my next spouse has her own house in the downtown areas.
+So, I hope my next spouse has her own house in the downtown areas.

 ## Profile

 I'm working as a night shift doorman for [Cryptape Co., Ltd], since April 2017, in Hangzhou, China.

-I have been engaged as a night shift doorman for more than twenty years.
+I have been engaged as a night shift doorman since 1997.

 I'm good at work as a night shift doorman.